Passing on wealth to the next generation—also called wealth transfer—is a challenge faced by many families.

 Of the 70% of the wealth transfers that fail, the root cause of failure is a lack of post-transition planning or preparation.
 No one was preparing their heirs for the multiple kinds of responsibilities they would face when taking over the reins.

-Building trust, open communication and teaching values in families enable successful wealth transfer and preservation for future generations: grand-children, great-grandchildren and so on.
+Building trust, open communication and teaching values in families enable successful wealth transfer and preservation for future generations: grandchildren, great-grandchildren and beyond.

 In addition, philanthropic activities provide teaching for heirs, enabling them to have opportunities and responsibilities, even at young ages.
 When children are taught about the greater purpose and mission of their family wealth, they can become better stewards of the future.